A Study of BGB324 (Bemcentinib) in Combination With Erlotinib in Patients With Non-Small Cell Lung Cancer

 Time Frame

-Number of Participants with Treatment-emergent Adverse Events (TEAE)
+Number of Participants With Treatment-emergent Adverse Events (TEAE)

 An adverse event (AE) is any untoward medical occurrence in participants, temporally associated with the use of study treatment, whether or not considered related to the study treatment.
+TEAEs were defined as AEs that occurred from the first dose of study drug administration up to 28-days post last dose of study drug.

-Number of Participants With Eastern Cooperative Oncology Group (ECOG) Performance Status
+Number of Participants With Eastern Cooperative Oncology Group (ECOG) Performance Status at End of Study

 Secondary Outcome Measures